Ben Ezra Synagogue: A Historic Gem in the Heart of Old Cairo

 Can tourists visit Ben Ezra Synagogue?

-Yes, it is open to the public as part of the Coptic Cairo tourist zone.
-Guided tours are highly recommended for deeper insight.
+Yes, it is open to the public and included in the Coptic Cairo ticket.
+Guided tours are recommended for deeper insight.